-Modifying the RTS threshold may affect your Router's performance.
+Modifying the RTS threshold may affect your access point's performance.

 - The Beacon Period allows you to define the wireless network detection interval. - The DTIM interval corresponds to the interval between two synchronous frames containing information on the transmission messages.